tjrules/blog-app-part-one/wiki.md

 1. All articles should be editable - Henrietta's is a collaborative workplace
 1. If an article is changed, the time of that change should be shown so that users can know how up-to-date an article is
-1. Henrietta wants the articles to be written in markdown so that the content is visually appealing
 1. Henrietta wants users to be able to add a category to an article so that articles can be organized
 1. Henrietta doesn't mind who authors / edits the wikis (Meaning no User model)
-1. Dealer's Choice: Henrietta wants the wiki to either
-    - Option A: Be styled with a CSS Framework such as Skeleton, Materialize, Boostrap, or any other framework that looks interesting
-    - Option B: Offer an advanced feature that displays live updated Markdown text as a user is typing

 ###  Advanced features